zenphantom/ml-git/docs/mlgit_commands.md

   Checkout the ML_ENTITY_TAG|ML_ENTITY of a model set into user workspace.

 Options:
-  -l, --with-labels     The checkout associated labels  in user workspace as
+  -l, --with-labels           The checkout associated labels  in user
-                        well.
+                              workspace as well.
-  -d, --with-dataset    The checkout associated dataset in user workspace as
+  -d, --with-dataset          The checkout associated dataset in user
-                        well.
+                              workspace as well.
-  --retry INTEGER       Number of retries to download the files from the
+  --retry INTEGER RANGE       Number of retries to download the files from the
-                        storage [default: 2].
+                              storage.
+This number must be in the range 0-999999999 [default: 2].
-  --force               Force checkout command to delete untracked/uncommitted
+  --force                     Force checkout command to delete
-                        files from local repository.
+                              untracked/uncommitted files from local
+                              repository.
-  --bare                Ability to add/commit/push without having the ml-
+  --bare                      Ability to add/commit/push without having the
-                        entity checked out.
+                              ml-entity checked out.
-  --version INTEGER     Number of artifact version to be downloaded [default:
+  --version INTEGER RANGE     Number of artifact version to be downloaded.
-                        latest].
+                              This number must be in the range 0-999999999 [default: latest].
-  --fail-limit INTEGER  Number of failures before aborting the command
+  --fail-limit INTEGER RANGE  Number of failures before aborting the command.
-                        [default: no limit].
+                              This number must be in the range 0-999999999 [default: no limit].
   --full                      Show all contents for each directory.
-  --wizard              Enable the wizard to request information when needed.
+  --wizard                    Enable the wizard to request information when
+                              needed.
   --verbose                   Debug mode
 ```

 Examples: